 However, you are likely to find one big pool of blood in the abdominal cavity, with many feet of intestines crammed inside.

 It’s not easy to keep the abdominal wall open, especially one that is filled with blood and without proper instruments, you will be fighting an uphill battle.
-You’ll have to wade through intestines and blood before you try and find the source of the bleeding.

 2. Cutting & Closing